jdmonin/JSettlers2/Readme.md

 Remote users can simply start their clients as described there, and connect to your server's DNS name or IP address.

-To provide a web page from which users can run the applet, you will need to set up an http server such as Apache.
+To provide a web page from which users can download the JAR or run the applet, you will need to set up an http server such as Apache.
 We assume you have installed it already, and will refer to `${docroot}` as a directory to place files to be served by your web server.